idbrii/daveconfig/vim.md

 Basics
 ======

 Use [vim-sensible](https://github.com/tpope/vim-sensible).
 You can tweak it by creating a ~/.vim/after/plugin/sensible.vim to overwrite settings, but think of it as the new vim settings.
-I test plugins assuming they have sensible installed.
+I test plugins assuming users have sensible installed.

 Unfortunately, some releases of vim ship with a broken `K` command.
 Fortunately, [vim-scriptease](https://github.com/tpope/vim-scriptease) fixes it and super powers it.
 Anyone writing vimscript (which is any vim user) should use scriptease.